primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         An instance of a mapped class which has not been saved into a session or loaded from the database.

-    Unit of Work
-        The bundling together of all pending mapped instance creations, modifications and deletions.
-The workhorse behind an ORM session flush, the Unit of Work translates un-flushed session activity into a properly ordered series of INSERT, UPDATE and DELETE statements.

     scalar
     scalar value